thebadmonkeydev/graphql_workshop/PITCHME.md

 ### Topics

 - GraphQL Concepts
-- Setup the app skeleton
-  - Create a schema
+- Build a Rails API using graphql-ruby
-  - Use GraphiQL to make some queries
   - Schema Design
   - Resolvers and testing
   - Production Readiness and Deployment

 ---
 #### GraphQL Concepts

+A brief discussion of the core concepts in the GraphQL standard

 +++
 #### API

-- All requests are POST requests
-  - In RESTful terms we're "creating a query"
+GraphQL is an API standard like JsonAPI
+- Still technically "RESTful"
+  - Every GraphQL request is a POST-ed query
 - Client-focused
-  - Who is consuming this API?
 - Introspective

 +++